NeuroTechX/ntx_slack_archive/_toronto.md

  >dano: Youve got some pretty interesting projects going on in that document.
 If you dont mind Id like to swing by the hacknight to get a feel for it and help out in any way I can.
 I dont have any gear besides my laptop though&. will that be ok?

+6/17/2017 10:29 PM

+ **dano** :

+ >Sounds great, man.
+We have plenty of gear that we can hook you up with.

+>

+>
+I'll provide more info on the upcoming hacknight in this channel as things get sorted out